Rosemary Tonks: Assessment of her work

 Critics praised Tonks as a cosmopolitan poet of considerable innovation and originality.
 She has been described as one of the very few modern English poets who has genuinely tried to learn something from modern French poets such as Paul Éluard about symbolism and surrealism.
 Al Alvarez said Notes on Cafés and Bedrooms showed "an original sensibility in motion".
 Edward Lucie-Smith said "the movements of an individual awareness – often rather self-conscious in its singularity – supply the themes of most of her work."
 Daisy Goodwin commented on her poem, "Story of a Hotel Room", about infidelity: "This poem should be read by anyone about to embark on an affair thinking that it's just a fling.
 It is much harder than you know to separate sex from love."

-In The New Yorker, writer and critic Audrey Wollen describes a substantial comic achievement—this is from a 2023 Tonks reassessment: "All of 'The Bloater,' however—every single sentence—is funny."
+In The New Yorker, writer and critic Audrey Wollen describes a substantial comic achievement—this is from a 2023 Tonks reassessment: "All of The Bloater, however—every single sentence—is funny."

+A mural of Tonks was included in a series of murals displayed in Gillingham between 2022-2023 as part of Medway Libraries' Circle of Six project.